 Until the third quarter of 2019, Verisign had 359.8 million domain name registrations, including .com, and .net.

-.net ranks #2 among all domain extensions, and #2 among all generic extensions (gTLDs).
-Currently, there are 13.8M registered .net domain names.
-VeriSign is the current registry of .net extension.
+.NET domain extension ranks #2 among all domain extensions, and #2 among all generic extensions (gTLDs).
+Currently, there are 13.7 Million registered .net domain names.
+VeriSign is the registry of .net extension.

 The oldest (still exists) .net domain name is nordu.net, and it was registered on 01 January 1985.

 The most popular .net domain name is csdn.net.
 Its worldwide rank is 28.

 .NET domains are most popular in United States.
 China and Germany are the other countries that have most .net domain registrations.